Oznium.com Call us toll free.

 If I took two million color flexstrips (4.7"), twisted all the positive wires together and hooked them up to a switch, fuse and power, and twisted the negative/ground wires together and grounded them to the same spot, would the two strips stay in sync with each other?

 No, you'd have to take the output wires from the controller and hook those together.
 You'd have to put 2 strips onto one controller.
-There is a topic about this on the Oznium Forum.

 How many LEDs are in the 4.7" strip?
 What is the spacing between the LED?